-While the IPA would like to bring utilities into compliance with DG procurement goals as quickly as possible, organizing the existing distributed generation renewable energy credit market for a Spring 2015 procurement may be ambitious.
-Unlike with the Agency's supplemental solar photovoltaics procurement under Section 1-56(i) of the IPA Act, which does not define aggregator size, Section 1-75(c)(1) requires that aggregators "aggregate distributed renewable energy into groups of no less than one megawatt in installed capacity."
-172
+While the IPA would like to bring utilities closer to DG procurement goals as quickly as possible, organizing the existing distributed generation renewable energy credit market for a Spring 2015 procurement may be ambitious.
+Unlike with the Agency's supplemental solar photovoltaics procurement under Section 1-56(i) of the IPA Act, which does not define aggregator size, Section 1-75(c)(1) requires that aggregators "aggregate distributed renewable energy into groups of no less than one megawatt in installed capacity."172

 Meeting a one megawatt aggregation threshold may be especially challenging given the relatively small universe of existing DG systems in Illinois.
-Any participating system would both need to have RECs available
+Any participating system would both need to have RECs available for procurement (i.e., not already under contract) and be willing to transfer available RECs,173 and would